HCL-TECH-SOFTWARE/connections-doc/src/v65/provisioing_apis/provisioning_apis.md

 [https://lcauto4.cnx.cwp.pnp-hcl.com/profiles/wdp/provisioning/profilesendpointmtprovisioning](https://lcauto4.cnx.cwp.pnp-hcl.com/profiles/wdp/provisioning/profilesendpointmtprovisioning)

 ## Manage Users
 Users need to be managed in each Connections application individually, using an API endpoint in each application.
 So to add/update/revoke a user, all endpoints to the following applications need to be called: Profiles, Files, Communities, News, Wikis, Activities, Blogs.

+**Notes:**
-Note that &#39;Bookmark/Dogear&#39; is not supported for multi-tenant.
+ - The Bookmark/Dogear feature is not supported for multi-tenant.
-__Note:__ The API calls are all very similar in each application, except the API endpoints.
+ - The API calls are all very similar in each application, except the API endpoints.

-For all input JSON for managing users, there is an &#39;OperationId&#39; field, set the value in the payload JSON accordingly:
+For all input JSON for managing users, there is an OperationId; field, set the value in the payload JSON accordingly:

 | **OperationId** | **Description** |
 | --- | --- |